skip to content

 00:14:31 - Nick Taylor

-Yeah.
-Yeah.
-Okay.
-You got it.
+Yeah, yeah.
+Okay, you got it.
 Cool, cool, cool.
-Yeah, I caught a.
-I forget what conference was virtual, but I caught David.
+I caught David at some virtual conference, but I forget which one it was.
 He gave a demo of Redwood.
 I can't remember what conference it was.
-I mean, I'm sure he's given it several places, but he's done a lot.
+I mean, I'm sure he's given it at several places, but he's done a lot.

 00:14:45 - Anthony Campolo